 Everything in this world has gone digital, and that includes homework (if you have kids).
 If your children are young, you’re probably not giving them laptops or free rein of the family computer.
 You’re also probably not always able to monitor their screen activity, either.

 That’s where parental control software comes in handy.
-Parental controls keep your kids safe from the dark web, and there’s a no-strings-attached version available for all operating systems.
+Parental controls help keep your kids safe from the dark web, and there’s a no-strings-attached version available for all operating systems.
 Keep reading to find out more.

-Windows Family Safety
+Microsoft Family Safety

 This approach may be a little complicated, but it comes with a variety of benefits.
-You get activity reports for all online activity from the child accounts and can block any apps, games, or sites that you want.
+You get activity reports for all online activity from the child accounts and block any apps, games, or sites you want.